eProsima/Fast-DDS-docs/docs/advanced.rst

 Flow Controllers
 ----------------

-*eProsima Fast RTPS* supports user configurable flow controllers on a Publisher and Participant level.
+*eprosima Fast RTPS* supports user configurable flow controllers on a Publisher and Participant level.
 These controllers can be used to limit the amount of data to be sent under certain conditions depending on the kind of controller implemented.